Caus-tubh/IIITH_Router_LAN/README.md

       ```
       opkg install /tmp/wpad_$version_$arch.ipk
       ```
-    - Incase if you encounter an error that there is a conflicting package, remove that package and try installing again from previous step
+    - Incase if you encounter an error that there is a conflicting package, remove that package and try installing again from the previous step

 11. **Edit DHCP Configuration:**
     - Edit the file `/etc/config/dhcp` (terminal command would look like ```vi /etc/config/dhcp```).